 The house currently visited at Arlington Court is the work of generations of the Chichester family.
 Here you can discover how each heir left their mark on the structure and rooms of the house and use of the rooms.

 Location, location, location

-The house as we now see it was built in three phases: the first was the neo-classical block designed by Thomas Lee and built for Colonel John Chichester.
+The house as we now see it was built in three phases: the first was the neo-classical block designed by Thomas Lee and built for Colonel John Chichester in the 1820s.
 It was designed to replace an earlier house, which was sited by the church.
 That house was a Tudor building which had been updated in the 1790s but which developed structural problems.
 The decision was made to site the new house further down the hill and to develop the garden and views around it.
 Colonel Chichester did not have the pleasure of living in his new house, he died in 1823 just as the building works were completed.

 Choosing the decor